puid/Elixir/README.md

   "sJmzTrFELLls"
 ```

 The resulting ID have 72 bits of entropy.
 But guess what?
 You don't care.
 What you care is having explicitly stated you expect to have 1000 IDs and your level of repeat risk is 1 in a quadrillion.
+It's right there in the code.
 And as added bonus, the IDs are only 12 characters long, not 36.
 Who doesn't like ease, control and efficiency?

 #### Under specify